OceanICU

 As a Project Officer working on Ocean Literacy, I am amazed at how much there is to learn everyday about the ocean.
 Scientists working on a very wide range of ocean research projects are helping us better understand the multiple features of the ocean and marine ecosystems.
 Given the importance of the ocean in our …

-OceanICU AND WIDER SOCIETY How will new knowledge from OceanICU contribute to enhanced Ocean Literacy?
-Read More »
+OceanICU AND WIDER SOCIETY Read More »

 HOW IMPORTANT ARE WHALES IN THE OCEANIC CARBON CYCLE?
-Scientists are looking for the answer.

 OceanICU colleagues Dr. Carla Freitas and Morten Skogen, of the Institute of Marine Research (IMR) in Norway recently joined Richard Sanders, Andrew Watson and Pernille Schnoor for the first OceanICU webinar.
 Read on to learn about their important research!
 600 tonnes of poo each day!
 That’s the estimate of excretion from minke whales around Svalbard, Norway …